What are wildlife rangers?

 What do wildlife rangers do?

 During patrols, rangers keep an eye out for criminal activity like poaching and illegal logging.
 They look for snares and traps set to catch animals and remove them—a time-consuming task.
-Part of the danger of their job lies in how they may come directly into contact with poaching groups and the risk of the conflict escalating.
+Part of the danger of their job is the fact that rangers may come into direct contact with poaching groups.
+In these cases, the risk of conflict is high.

 Engaging communities in conservation also helps raise awareness about endangered species and the threats they face.
 It can help prevent poaching in the future by educating the youth about why it’s illegal and why protecting biodiversity is important.